misotanni/misotanni.github.io/fjs/en/examples.md

 Using the FJS in these contexts helps me immediately recognize the function of a note even if its ratio to the initial tonic is very complex (and I do use complex ratios).
 For instance, 243/200 may not tell me much, but seeing that it is a m3<sub>25</sub> helps me recognize it instantly; it's just a 6/5 raised by another syntonic comma.
 To give another example from another one of my pieces, *Symphony of the Elements*: 729/640 is confusing, but M2<sub>5</sub> is less so; a 9/8 raised by a syntonic comma.

 ## More?

-Have you created something using the FJS and would like to showcase it here?
-Share it with me by e-mail and I'd be more than happy to add it to this page!